NISL-MSU/MultiSetSR/README.md

 ## Installation

-To install the package, run `pip install git+https://github.com/NISL-MSU/MultiSetSR` in the terminal This will also install additional packages such as pymoo, sklearn, and tensorboard.
+To install the package, run `pip install git+https://github.com/NISL-MSU/MultiSetSR` in the terminal.
+This will also install additional packages such as pymoo, sklearn, and tensorboard.

 ## Usage